bkachava/exoplanet/README.md

  * Use `GridSearch` to tune model parameters.

-   To increase the accuracy of the SVM classifiers, tuning parameters were explored:
-   1) the regularization parameter termed as C parameter in Python’s Sklearn library), that tells the SVM optimization how much you want to avoid misclassifying each training example, and 2) the gamma parameter, that defines how far the influence of a single training example reaches, with low values meaning ‘far’ and high values meaning ‘close’.
+   To increase the accuracy of the SVM classifiers, tuning parameters were explored: 1) the regularization parameter termed as C parameter in Pythonâ€™s Sklearn library), that tells the SVM optimization how much you want to avoid misclassifying each training example, and 2) the gamma parameter, that defines how far the influence of a single training example reaches, with low values meaning â€˜farâ€™ and high values meaning â€˜closeâ€™.

    For Ramdom Forests the tuning parameters explored were: 1) max_features which is the size of the random subsets of features to consider when splitting a node.